Richardhhhg/CSC207-Monopoly/README.md

 # 💸 CSC207-Monopoly
 ## Summary
 This repository contains the code for the final project of CSC207 for Group 20.
 Our goal was to improve on the popular game monopoly by adding new features in an java implementation.
 We chose to include a features of being able to select from different character types, each with special traits and a stock market.
-This makes our implementation unique and fun compared to the original monopoly while also preserving key aspects such as the interaction with properties and other players.
+This makes our implementation unique and fun compared to the original monopoly while also preserving key aspects such as the interaction with properties and other abstractPlayers.

 ## 📋 Table of Contents
 - [Features](#🚀Features)